-The current National Football League has been around since 1920.
+When did NFL teams join the National Football League?
+The current NFL has been around since 1920.
 It first started as the American Professional Football Association.
 The APFA became the NFL in 1922 and today, is America’s most popular sports league.

 1920: The Arizona Cardinals were the Chicago Cardinals from 1920 until 1959, then they moved to and played in St. Louis until 1987.
 The team moved to Phoenix from there and was known as the Phoenix Cardinals, until 1993 when it took its present name.

 1921: The Green Bay Packers entered the league.

 1922: The Decatur (Chicago) Staleys of the APFA became the Chicago Bears.

 1925: The New York Giants were one of five teams admitted to the NFL in 1925.
 The other four (the Pottsville Maroons, the Detroit Panthers, the Canton Bulldogs, and the Providence Steam Roller) didn’t survive.

 1930: The Portsmouth Spartans were sold and moved from Ohio to Detroit on June 30, 1934, after four years in the NFL.
 They’re now the Detroit Lions.

 1932: The Boston Braves relocated to the District of Columbia on July 9, 1932, and became the Washington Redskins a year later.